PrivacyDragon/Day-of-Week-TI-84Plus-CE/README.md

 #### How to send the program to your calculator?
 You can easily send the program to your calculator using TiLP or TI-connect CE.
-Once you've sent it to your calculator there are two possible options to run the program, for the ICE version:
+Once you've sent it to your calculator there are two possible options to run the program, for the ICE version:<br>
--If the OS of your calculator is 5.5 or higher, then you should run the program via Cesium, or use asmhook.
+-If the OS of your calculator is 5.5 or higher, then you should run the program via Cesium, or use asmhook.<br>
--If the OS of your calculator is 5.4 or below, you can just run the program via the [prgm] menu.
+-If the OS of your calculator is 5.4 or below, you can just run the program via the [prgm] menu.<br>
-For the TI-BASIC version:
+For the TI-BASIC version:<br>
--Just run the program via the [prgm] menu
+-Just run the program via the [prgm] menu<br>

 #### How do I use this program?
-Once you open the program you can press:
+Once you open the program you can press:<br>
--[2nd] to go to the settings
+-[2nd] to go to the settings<br>
--[enter] to calculate the day of week
+-[enter] to calculate the day of week<br>
--[clear] to exit
+-[clear] to exit<br>
 -[mode] to see what version you have

 ###### What are the settings?
-There are two different settings:
+There are two different settings:<br>
--On what date your country switched to the Gregorian calendar -If you want the dates in YYYY-MM-DD, MM-DD-YYYY or DD-MM-YYYY These settings are all stored in appvars.
+-On what date your country switched to the Gregorian calendar<br>
+-If you want the dates in YYYY-MM-DD, MM-DD-YYYY or DD-MM-YYYY<br>
+These settings are all stored in appvars if you use the ICE version, and they're stored in matrix [H] if you use the TI-BASIC version.

 Once you press [enter] in the first screen, you'll be asked the year, month and day in the order you selected in the settings.
 The default setting is that you see the notation: YYYY/MM/DD.